-• Sexual Harassment Human Resources Officer • Academic Matters Vice President for Academic Affairs • Financial Matters Vice President for Business and Finance • Student Violations Vice President for Student Affairs
+Sexual Harassment Human Resources Officer Vice President for Academic Affairs Academic Matters Vice President for Business and Financial Matters Finance Vice President for Student Affairs

 Complaint Procedures for Non-Discrimination Matters: Any student who has a complaint that does not relate to discrimination should use the procedures outlined below to make it known.
-The individual making the complaint must file a written statement including the time, date, and or witnesses and the circumstances surrounding the complaint.
+The individual making the complaint must file a written statement including the time, date, and or

-- The student will file the complaint in written form to the appropriate office within one week of the incident or as soon as possible. - The vice president will follow through with an investigation of the alleged complaint and file charges once agreed upon by the parties involved. - Confidentiality will be maintained; however, it should be known that the individual who the complaint was filed against has the right to face his or her accuser. - The complaint should be resolved within 10 working days from the time the written complaint is filed (in most instances). - If a student finds that the response to the complaint is unsatisfactory, the student may choose to file an appeal directly to the vice-president in writing.
+• The student will file the complaint in written form to the appropriate office within one week of the incident or as soon aspossible.

+- The vice president will follow through with an investigation of the alleged complaint and file charges once agreed upon by the parties involved. - Confidentiality will be maintained; however, it should be known that the individual who the complaint was filed against has the right to face his or her accuser. - The complaint should be resolved within 10 working days from the time the written complaint is filed (in most instances). - If a student finds that the response to the complaint is unsatisfactory, the student may choose to file an appeal directly to the vice-president in writing.
 The vice-president will conduct an appropriate determination and make a final determination.

-Charges: Any member of the college community may file charges with the Vice-President of Student Affairs against a student or registered student organization for conduct or activities in violation of this code.
+Charges: Any member of the college community may file charges with the Vice-President of Student Affairs against a student or registered student organization for conduct or activities m violation of this code.
 All charges must be written and cite: